 Step 2: Complaint is Filed and Served

-As the next step in the eviction process, Georgia landlords must file an affidavit in the appropriate court.
-In the state of Georgia, this costs $60-$75 in filing fees statewide.
+As the next step in the eviction process, Georgia landlords must file a dispossessory affidavit or warrant in the appropriate court.
+In the state of Georgia, the filing fees range from $60-$75.

-The summons and affidavit must be served on the tenant by the Sheriff prior to the hearing through one of the following methods :
+A judge, clerk, deputy clerk of the magistrate court may issue the summons and affidavit.
+These documents must be served on the tenant by the Sheriff or process server; prior to the hearing through one of the following methods:

-- Leaving a copy at the tenant’s residence with an adult who lives there
+- Leaving a copy at the tenant’s residence with an adult who lives there; or

-- Posting a copy in a conspicuous place on the rental unit AND mailing a copy via first class mail
+- After reasonable effort, it may be served by posting a copy in a conspicuous place on the rental unit AND mailing a copy via first class mail.

 Tenants who are being evicted for nonpayment of rent will have 7 days after the date they received the summons to pay all past-due rent in full in order to avoid eviction.